scgbern/scgpico/migration/README.md

 ---
 ## DONE

+- Generate a dictionary of pages to pages that link to them
+	- PM new linkDict
+	- Key: absolute path Values: all pages that link to that path
+	- PM new linkDict at: '/scgbib' -- all pages that link to scgbib

 - Handle the scgbib query boxes
 	- the link +/scgbib/query+ points to a CPQueryBox PRComponent of the scgbib CPBibFile